 Intuiface Composer itself proved easy to use, contributing to the speed and ease of development.
 For example, the Scene Structure panel provided a comprehensive inventory of every item in a given scene and how they were organized along the X, Y, and Z-axes.
 As a result, not only was the delivery time reduced by 30%, Yoder and his team were able to develop the entire solution using just two monitors and limited headcount.

-To date, Yoder has found that out-of-the-box Intuiface capabilities satisfy 90% of ZIVELO’s clients’ needs for in-store kiosk development.
-He is confident that Intuiface will be a long term resource and partner for ZIVELO’s business.
+To date, Yoder has found that out-of-the-box Intuiface capabilities satisfy 90% of ZIVELO’s clients’ needs for in-store kiosk development; the remaining 10% could be addressed through peripheral and service integration using Intuiface's interface asset approach.
+He is confident that Intuiface will be a long-term resource and partner for ZIVELO’s business.